tinamengxq/GDIM32-Final/README.md

 Besides coding, I often played the game during development to test interaction feel and identify issues.
 When I noticed detection problems or camera control discomfort, I reported them and adjusted the related values.
 Although everyone participated in playtesting, I personally focused more on identifying small usability issues, questioning them and together we found solutions out to fix them.

-These contributions were supportive in nature, while my primary focus remained on player control and interaction functionality.
+These contributions were supportive in nature, while my primary focus remained on player control and interaction functionality.<br><br>